CodingPengwing/PolymorphicStructures/README.md

 Data can be more than just primitive types, it can also *be* a Structure; eg. a Data can be a LinkedList.
 This means that a Node can contain a linked list as its Data, and that same Node can belong to an Array or another LinkedList.
-(Data can literally be anything as long as the user creates proper files for that Data that follows the template given with other defined Data files like TupleData or StringData.)
+(Data can literally be anything as long as the user creates a proper interface for the type of Data they want to use, following on from templates of other defined Datas like TupleData or StringData.)

 Eg.
 - LinkedList1 = A->B->C (where A, B, C are Nodes)